-In this experimental internship (with possibility to be extended to a PhD thesis), we propose to use a new technique to control the angular alignment between layers in a vdW heterostructure [Science 361, 690] to investigate the generation and control of electrical signals related to this phases of matter in graphene.
-The successful candidates will participate actively in sample fabrication (assembly of vdW heterostructures, angular control of layers using an AFM, e-beam lithography) and electronic transport measurements at low temperatures.
-Experience in micro and nano fabrication process is not required since the students will have the necessary training at the lab.
+During this postdoctoral appointment we propose to use a new technique to control the angular alignment between layers in a vdW heterostructure [Science 361, 690] to investigate the generation and control of electrical signals related to this phases of matter in graphene.
+The successful candidates will participate actively in sample fabrication (assembly of vdW heterostructures, angular control of layers using an AFM, micro and nanofabrication processes) and electronic transport measurements at low temperatures.